Skip to content

 • the adapter is less exposed to private upstream type-module churn

-• upgrades are still compatibility work, but Pydantic AI integration points stay isolated behind ACP Kit bridge and runtime seams
+• integration points stay isolated behind ACP Kit bridge and runtime seams